gigapudii/flowerminder/README.md

 This gadget helps remind you to water your plants with a blinking LED-light.

 ## WHY
-I have for the past few years gathered a larger amount of plants in my house.
+For the past few years I have gathered a larger amount of plants in my house.
 However, I often struggle to keep them alive due to my forgetfulness and everyday life coming inbetween.
 In order to keep them healthy, I decided to initiate this project which I am sure many of you are in need of as well.
 With an LED-light blinking on a set day, neglect can simply be avoided.

 ## HOW
 The solution to this is the Flowerminder.
 It allows you to put a reminder for up to 7 days, and blinks until you have noticed the plant and hit reset.
 Its small, compact, and simple design is easy to use and is visible from a distance as well.